pixyzehn/pixyzehn.com/pages/things_i_like.md

 permalink: /things_i_like/
 ---

-Here are some my favorite links, I sometimes back to them to refer them again.
-There may be worth reading them for sure if you never read them.
+Here are my favorite links, I sometimes back to them to refer them again.
+There may be worth reading articles if you never read them.
 The idea comes from [Things I Love by Khanlou](http://khanlou.com/love/) written by @khanlou.

-To be added...

 #### Git
 - [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)